 - Over a third of the issues identified generally deal with TILA violations.
 The majority involve a failure to disclose required terms after a triggering term is made.
-Not using the term "annual percentage rate" or "APR" is also a common violation. - Specifically saying a closing fee is excluded from an advertised price normally ranks in the top three categories of violations. - Other recurring issues include not disclosing if a vehicle is new or used and failing to disclose proper terms according to the Consumer Leasing Act.
+Not using the term "annual percentage rate" or "APR" is also a common violation. - Other recurring issues include not disclosing if a vehicle is new or used and failing to disclose proper terms according to the Consumer Leasing Act.